nastavia/navs/NAVS.100/NAVS.121/navs.121.2025.md

 **e-cid** – Alias for the voluntary standard outlining the technical, legal, and institutional framework for the secure and extended Citizen ID principles.

+**Triggered Disinformation Vector (aka TDV, aka "Magnet Mine")** - Controlled term used in the volunary standard outlining the technical, legal and institutional framework to avoid a latent behavioral mechanism within an AI system that activates only under narrowly specific conditions